time2fishman/home-loan-wizard/README.md

 ### Functions

 <details>
-  <summary>The form will be broken into several screens for ease of use.<summary>
+  <summary>The form will be broken into several screens for ease of use.</summary>

   1. The welcome screen
     * This screen will have the name of the wizard and a button to start the process of generating the lead.